ibm-cloud-docs/power-iaas/system-migration.md

 - Follow the I/O consideration guide.
 - Consider contacting [IBM Technology Expert Labs](#lab-services) to ease the migration process.

 ## Migrating to an IBM Power9
 {: #power9-migration}

-Learn more about migrating workloads from your older IBM POWER System to a Power9 System.
+Learn more about migrating workloads from your older IBM POWER to a Power9.
 Before you begin your migration, review the information in this section.

 Installing only the minimum levels can leave your partitions or workloads vulnerable to issues that have been resolved in some of the latest updates.
 {: tip}